Banque de Crédit de Bujumbura: Shareholding changes 1965 onwards

-History
+As BCB

 BCB opened its first branch in the interior of the country in 1967 in Ngozi, which was booming due to the coffee business.

 Since then, BCB continued to open branches in the provinces.

 After integration into the BOA network in 2008, the bank continued to target large clients, but also began to actively collect deposits and expand the branch network.

 BCB's balance sheet doubled in size between 2006 and 2014.

 As of 2020 BCB operated 21 branches, half of which were in Bujumbura.

-It is a full-service bank offering deposits, structured credit, treasury loans, documentary collection, transfers, change, FX and online banking.
+It is a full-service bank offering deposits, structured credit, treasury loans, documentary collection, transfers, currency exchange, and online banking.

 It provides debit and credit cards, and has ATMs.

 In 2023 the bank had to deal with a revision of monetary policy, cessation of the renewal of refinancing, and alignment of rates on the foreign exchange markets, which exposed it to liquidity and foreign exchange risks.

 Despite this, it made a strong return with 19% growth in its balance sheet, which the managing director attributed to the new focus on SMEs.

 In March 2024 the International Finance Corporation, a member of the World Bank Group, announced that it was lending BCB US$20 million to support BCB's target of becoming the leading bank for small and informal businesses in Burundi.
 US$10 million of the loan had been supplied by institutional investors.

-The formal and informal micro-, small-, and medium-sized enterprises (MSMEs) included more than 90% of firms in the country.
+Formal and informal micro-, small-, and medium-sized enterprises (MSMEs) comprise more than 90% of firms in the country.
 The loan to BCB would let the bank give them better access to the capital they needed in order to grow.